ATFutures/who3/health-econ/README.md

 #> global mortality = 0.00742570824543746
 ```

-Population from wikipedia is 2.27 million
+The respective populations of Accra and Kathmandu are presumed to be is
+2.27 and 1.74 million, as taken from from wikipedia.

+## Accra-specific data

-### Air pollution
+### Air Pollution

 An article on [air pollution in sub-Saharan African
 cities](https://link.springer.com/article/10.1007%2Fs11869-013-0199-6)